ardr000005/DFS_Visualisation/README.md

 3. **Run DFS**: Choose a starting node and execute DFS step by step.
 4. **Reset/Restart**: Reset DFS progress or clear the graph.

-## 💡 Contributing

-Contributions are welcome!
-Feel free to open issues or create pull requests.

 ## 📜 License

 This project is licensed under the **MIT License**.